teov70/Categories_Checker/README.md

-# 🌟 Categories Checker Extension 🌟
+# 🌟 PredictLeads Categories Checker Extension 🌟

 _A Chrome extension to validate and manage category lists effortlessly!_